tkhren/vim-substy/README.md

 This is a Vim plugin to provide mapping functions to quickly input substitution command.

-This plugin has two main features, which are to insert substitution template and to extract hitted matches.
+This plugin has two main features, which are to insert substitution template and to extract matches.

-## How to use
+## Usage

 See `doc/substy.txt` or `:h substy` for detail.